-Methodological challenge Undertaken action(s) Low response rate Questionnaire administered on-line through a hyperlink to SurveyMonkey Shorten the length of questions and answers Participants may not • The questions were designed to be simple and understand the questions self-explanatory and trialled before the survey was conducted Additional explanations were added for specific terms, which may cause ambiguity, such as "virtual globe", "temporal", "static maps", "animated maps" and "animation" • An animated map was included as part of the questionnaire in order to make sure that all participants understand the term "animation" in the same way Participants may give • Most of the questions were closed-ended with a confusing responses predefined range of possible answers An additional field was added to most questions where the participant could explain his/her answer Bias in responses • A category "other" was added to all questions with predefined sets of answers, where a participant could The result cannot be provide his/her own answer generalized for the No action undertaken.
-This is common for qualitative research and was considered appropriate whole population for this study whole population ior this study
+Methodological challenge Undertaken action(s) Low response rate Questionnaire administered on-line through a hyperlink to SurveyMonkey Shorten the length of questions and answers Participants may not The questions were designed to be simple and understand the questions self-explanatory and trialled before the survey was conducted Additional explanations were added for specific terms, which may cause ambiguity, such as "virtual globe", "temporal", "static maps", "animated maps" and "animation" • An animated map was included as part of the questionnaire in order to make sure that all participants understand the term "animation" in the same way Participants may give Most of the questions were closed-ended with a confusing responses predefined range of possible answers • An additional field was added to most questions where the participant could explain his/her answer Bias in responses • A category "other" was added to all questions with predefined sets of answers, where a participant could provide his/her own answer The result cannot be • No action undertaken.
+This is common for qualitative generalized for the research and was considered appropriate whole population for this study

-2 Survey Monkey is a web-based survey development platform, used to create, disseminate, collect and analyse on-line questionnaires (www.surveymonkey.com).
+&lt;sup>2 Survey Monkey is a web-based survey development platform, used to create, disseminate, collect and analyse on-line questionnaires (www.surveymonkey.com).